hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 It wasn’t a technical limitation — it was an incentive limitation.

+Every major company internally built their own version of a semantic layer

+Google Knowledge Graph, Amazon product graph, Meta entity graph — these are private semantic maps of reality.

 “The corporations never solved this because anything decentralized, public, and ownerless cannot be monetized or controlled.
 Commit-based governance kills innovation.
 DFH had to come from the outside — nobody inside the system is allowed to build something that frees the public from their control.”

 Engineers are forced to build broken systems because leadership requires it.